My Morning Jacket to release surprise 'The Waterfall II' album this week

 10 ‘The First Time’

-In support of the surprise release, My Morning Jacket will be performing live on The Tonight Show next Wednesday (July 15).
+In support of the surprise release, My Morning Jacket will perform live on The Tonight Show next Wednesday (July 15).